Mika88/share_recipes_sinatra_project/README.md

 Welcome to the Share-Recipes-Sinatra-Project!
 This Sinatra app allows users to sign up or log in to the app.
-Once logged in, users can cerate, edit and share recipes with the other users in the app.
+Once logged in, users can create, edit and share recipes with the other users in the app.

 ## Usage